mihrimasahee/churn-analysis/README.md

 - **Key Findings**:
   - High monthly charges correlate with higher churn.
   - Longer tenure customers are less likely to churn.

+# At last using Logistic Regression model, evaluates it using a confusion matrix and accuracy score, and prints the results.
+It helps in understanding how well the model is classifying the given test data.

 ## 🛠️ Technologies Used